rclone/rclone/docs/content/flags.md

       --dump DumpFlags                       List of items to dump from: headers,bodies,requests,responses,auth,filters,goroutines,openfiles
-      --dump-bodies                          Dump HTTP headers and bodies - may contain sensitive info --dump-headers                         Dump HTTP headers - may contain sensitive info --exclude stringArray                  Exclude files matching pattern
+      --dump-bodies                          Dump HTTP headers and bodies - may contain sensitive info --dump-headers                         Dump HTTP headers - may contain sensitive info --error-on-no-transfer                 Sets exit code 9 if no files are transferred, useful in scripts --exclude stringArray                  Exclude files matching pattern
-      --exclude-from stringArray             Read exclude patterns from file (use - to read from stdin).
-      --exclude-if-present string            Exclude directories if filename is present --expect-continue-timeout duration     Timeout when using expect / 100-continue in HTTP (default 1s) --fast-list                            Use recursive list if available.
+      --exclude-from stringArray             Read exclude patterns from file (use - to read from stdin) --exclude-if-present string            Exclude directories if filename is present --expect-continue-timeout duration     Timeout when using expect / 100-continue in HTTP (default 1s) --fast-list                            Use recursive list if available.
 Uses more memory but fewer transactions.
-      --files-from stringArray               Read list of source-file names from file (use - to read from stdin).
+      --files-from stringArray               Read list of source-file names from file (use - to read from stdin) --files-from-raw stringArray           Read list of source-file names from file without any processing of lines (use - to read from stdin)
   -f, --filter stringArray                   Add a file-filtering rule
-      --filter-from stringArray              Read filtering patterns from a file (use - to read from stdin).
-      --header-download stringArray          Add HTTP header for download transactions --header-upload stringArray            Add HTTP header for upload transactions --ignore-case                          Ignore case in filters (case insensitive) --ignore-case-sync                     Ignore case when synchronizing
+      --filter-from stringArray              Read filtering patterns from a file (use - to read from stdin) --header stringArray                   Set HTTP header for all transactions --header-download stringArray          Set HTTP header for download transactions --header-upload stringArray            Set HTTP header for upload transactions --ignore-case                          Ignore case in filters (case insensitive) --ignore-case-sync                     Ignore case when synchronizing
       --ignore-checksum                      Skip post copy check of checksums.